refriedchicken/bowlero/stories/KOANI-300.md

 1. **Strike Die**
    - Sides 1–5: Number of pins knocked down (1–5)
-   - Side 6: “Strike” (all 10 pins knocked down, frame ends)
+   - Side 6: "Strike" (all 10 pins knocked down, frame ends)

 2. **Split Die**
    - Sides 1–5: Number of pins knocked down (1–5)
-   - Side 6: “Split” (special split scenario, see below)
+   - Side 6: "Split" (special split scenario, see below)

-3. **Split Resolution Die** (used only if “Split” is rolled on the Split Die)
+3. **Split Resolution Die** (used only if "Split" is rolled on the Split Die)
-   - Sides 1–4: “Open” (split not converted, no spare)
+   - Sides 1–4: "Open" (split not converted, no spare)
-   - Sides 5–6: “Spare” (split converted, all pins knocked down)
+   - Sides 5–6: "Spare" (split converted, all pins knocked down)

 4. **Spare Resolution Die** (used if no Strike or Split is rolled)
-   - Sides 1–4: “Spare” (all remaining pins knocked down)
+   - Sides 1–4: "Spare" (all remaining pins knocked down)
-   - Sides 5–6: “Open” (some pins left standing, no spare)
+   - Sides 5–6: "Open" (some pins left standing, no spare)

 ### Roll Sequence (Per Frame)

 1. **First Roll:**
    - Roll both the Strike Die and the Split Die together.
-   - If the Strike Die lands on “Strike,” it’s a strike (10 pins, frame ends).
+   - If the Strike Die lands on "Strike," it's a strike (10 pins, frame ends).
    - Otherwise, sum the pins from both dice:
-     - If the Split Die lands on 1–5, add that number to the Strike Die’s result (total 2–10 pins).
+     - If the Split Die lands on 1–5, add that number to the Strike Die's result (total 2–10 pins).
-     - If the Split Die lands on “Split,” add 6 pins to the Strike Die’s result (total 7–11 pins).
+     - If the Split Die lands on "Split," add 6 pins to the Strike Die's result (total 7–11 pins).
-   - If the total pins knocked down is 10 or more, it’s a strike (frame ends).
+   - If the total pins knocked down is 10 or more, it's a strike (frame ends).
    - If not a strike, proceed to the second roll.

 2. **Second Roll:**
-   - If the first roll resulted in a “Split,” roll the Split Resolution Die:
+   - If the first roll resulted in a "Split," roll the Split Resolution Die:
-     - “Spare”: All remaining pins knocked down (spare).
+     - "Spare": All remaining pins knocked down (spare).
-     - “Open”: Some pins left standing (open frame).
+     - "Open": Some pins left standing (open frame).
-   - If the first roll did NOT result in a “Split,” roll the Spare Resolution Die:
+   - If the first roll did NOT result in a "Split," roll the Spare Resolution Die:
-     - “Spare”: All remaining pins knocked down (spare).
+     - "Spare": All remaining pins knocked down (spare).
-     - “Open”: Some pins left standing (open frame).
+     - "Open": Some pins left standing (open frame).

 ### Special Notes

-- If the Strike Die is “Strike,” ignore the Split Die result.
+- If the Strike Die is "Strike," ignore the Split Die result.
-- If the total pins from both dice (excluding “Strike” on Strike Die) is 10 or more, treat as a strike.
+- If the total pins from both dice (excluding "Strike" on Strike Die) is 10 or more, treat as a strike.
-- If the Split Die is “Split,” always add 6 pins for that die, regardless of the Strike Die’s value.
+- If the Split Die is "Split," always add 6 pins for that die, regardless of the Strike Die's value.
-- The second roll is always either the Split Resolution Die (if “Split” was rolled) or the Spare Resolution Die (otherwise).
+- The second roll is always either the Split Resolution Die (if "Split" was rolled) or the Spare Resolution Die (otherwise).
-- All outcomes are described to the player in plain language (e.g., “You knocked down 5 pins and left a split.”).
+- All outcomes are described to the player in plain language (e.g., "You knocked down 5 pins and left a split.").
 Dice roll values are not shown unless a future debug mode is enabled.

 ## User Journey